 PUZZLE 2: WHY ARE THE UNITED STATES AGAINST ASSAD?

-As I mentioned already, Assad is the classical example of a corrupt Arabic despot, and throughout most of the 20th century, the USA were on excellent terms with rulers of that kind.
-Assad uses chemical weapons against civilians, which is despicable and inexcusable, but the United States were not always as concerned about chemical weapons as they are today.
+As I mentioned already, Assad is the classical example of a corrupt Arabic despot, and throughout most of the 20th century, the USA was on excellent terms with rulers of that kind.
+Assad uses chemical weapons against civilians, which is despicable and inexcusable, but the United States was not always as concerned about chemical weapons as they are today.
 Throughout Iraq’s war against Iran, the USA provided Saddam Hussein (another typical Arabic despot) with essential satellite information and military intelligence, enabling the Iraqis to target their adversaries with chemical weapons.

 Moreover, while the United States and other Western countries frequently pay lip services to human rights, moral considerations were never enough to openly work for a regime change as in the case of Assad.
 According to Amnesty International, about 5,000 people have been executed in Iran since 1979 because they were gay.
 The ongoing practice of murdering gays did not lead to calls for a regime change in Iran – to the contrary, with the nuclear deal of 2015, the West prolonged the life of the Iranian regime, which, as many experts say, was on the verge of collapse.
-Likewise, Saudi Arabia represents an ideology that is indistinguishable to the one of the Islamic State, and the country spreads this extremist version of Islam globally.
+Likewise, Saudi Arabia represents an ideology that is indistinguishable from the one of the Islamic State, and the country spreads this extremist version of Islam globally.
 Yet, there were no calls for regime change so far.

-The US obsession with toppling Assad becomes even more puzzling if one considers that Assad, before the civil war started, was not the most wicked of all Arabian autocrats.
-As an Alawite, he belongs to a Muslim minority which is frequently persecuted by the Sunnites, and Alawi Islam represents the most tolerant and modern interpretation of that religion.
+The US obsession with toppling Assad becomes even more puzzling if one considers that Assad before the civil war started, was not the most wicked of all Arabian autocrats.
+As an Alawite, he belongs to a Muslim minority that is frequently persecuted by the Sunnites, and Alawi Islam represents the most tolerant and modern interpretation of that religion.
 Moreover, Assad protects not only the Alawites but also other minorities in his country, notably the Christians, who are violently persecuted almost everywhere else in the Islamic Middle East.
-If the 75%-Sunni majority of Syria would take over the country, the Christians, Alawites, Kurds etc. might suffer like other minorities in countries where Sunnites have the majority.
+If the 75%-Sunni majority of Syria would take over the country, the Christians, Alawites, Kurds, etc. might suffer like other minorities in countries where Sunnites have the majority.
 According to a 2015 poll conducted by the British pollster ORB, 47% of Syrians say that Assad has a “positive influence” on their country, while the respective values for the Free Syrian Army and the Syrian Opposition Coalition are only 35% and 26% (multiple answers were possible).
 While there are many questions about the reliability of such numbers, it provides some evidence that Assad enjoys considerable backing in the Syrian population.